DamCB/tyssue/README.md

 The first model implemented is the one described in Monier et al.<sup id="a1">[1](#f1)</sup>.
 It is an example of a vertex model, where the interactions are only evaluated on the apical surface sheet of the epithelium.
-The second class of models is still at an stage.
+The second class of models is still at a stage.
 They implement a description of the tissue's rheology, within a dissipation function formalism.